wifisensing/PicoScenes-Manual/source/scenarios.rst

 Listening to 40/80/160 MHz bandwidth channel
 +++++++++++++++++++++++++++++++++++++++++++++++

-In the case, we assume users want to listen to the Wi-Fi traffic on a 40 MHz bandwidth channel centered at 5190 MHz (or "5180 HT40+" or "5200 HT40-"), and assume the SDR ID is ``SDR_ID``.
-The command can be simple as:
+In this case, if you want to listen to the Wi-Fi traffic on a 40 MHz bandwidth channel centered at 5190 MHz (or "5180 HT40+" or "5200 HT40-") using an SDR device with the ID `SDR_ID`, you can use the following command:

 .. code-block:: bash

     PicoScenes "-d debug -i SDR_ID --mode logger --freq 5190 --preset RX_CBW_40 --plot"

-The command options, *"-d debug -i SDR_ID --freq 2412  --mode logger --plot"*, have the following interpretations:
+The command options, *"-d debug -i SDR_ID --mode logger --freq 5190 --preset RX_CBW_40 --plot"*, have the following interpretations:

   - ``-d debug``: Modifies the display level of the logging service to debug;
   - ``-i SDR_ID --mode logger``: Switches the device ``SDR_ID`` to CSI logger mode;
   - ``--freq 2412``: Change the center frequency of device ``SDR_ID`` to 2412 MHz;
-  - ``--preset RX_CBW_40``: Use the Rx preset named *RX_CBW_40*, which boosts the Rx sampling rate to 40 MHz and tell the baseband to treat the received signals as being sampled with 40 MHz rate.
+  - ``--preset RX_CBW_40``: Uses the Rx preset named `RX_CBW_40`, which boosts the Rx sampling rate to 40 MHz and tells the baseband to treat the received signals as being sampled with a 40 MHz rate.
   - ``--plot``: Live-plots the CSI measurements.

-Similarly, If users want to listen to the 80 MHz bandwidth channel centered at 5210 MHz, The command can be simple as:
+Similarly, if you want to listen to an 80 MHz bandwidth channel centered at 5210 MHz using an SDR device with the ID `SDR_ID`, you can use the following command:

 .. code-block:: bash

     PicoScenes "-d debug -i SDR_ID --mode logger --freq 5210 --preset RX_CBW_80 --plot"

-Similarly, If users want to listen to the 160 MHz bandwidth channel centered at 5250 MHz, The command can be simple as:
+Similarly, if you want to listen to a 160 MHz bandwidth channel centered at 5250 MHz using an SDR device with the ID `SDR_ID`, you can use the following command:

 .. code-block:: bash

     PicoScenes "-d debug -i SDR_ID --mode logger --freq 5250 --preset RX_CBW_160 --plot"

+Please note that you need to replace `SDR_ID` with the actual ID of your SDR device.

 Rx Gain Control: Manual GC and AGC
 +++++++++++++++++++++++++++++++++++++++++++++++

-Proper Rx gain, or Rx signal amplification level, is critical for Rx decoding performance as well as CSI measurement quality.
-In case of Tx end being too far or signal being too weak, users should consider increase Rx gain.
-While if Tx end is too close or signals is too strong, users should consider decrease the Rx gain to prevent Rx ADC saturation.
-PicoScenes provides two styles to specify Rx gain, the **absolute gain value**, and **normalized gain value**.
+Proper Rx gain, or Rx signal amplification level, is crucial for Rx decoding performance and CSI measurement quality.
+Depending on the distance and strength of the transmitted signal, you may need to adjust the Rx gain.
+PicoScenes provides two ways to specify the Rx gain: using the **absolute gain value** or the **normalized gain value**.

 #.
-Specifying the absolute Rx gain can be like:
+Specifying the absolute Rx gain: To set the Rx gain to a specific value, you can use the ``--rx-gain`` option followed by the desired gain value in dBm.
+For example:

     .. code-block:: bash

         PicoScenes "-d debug -i SDR_ID --mode logger --freq 2412 --plot --rx-gain 20"

-    The ``--rx-gain 20`` specify 20 dBm Rx gain.
+    In this command, ``--rx-gain 20`` specifies an Rx gain of 20 dBm.

 #.
-Specifying the normalized Rx gain can be like:
+Specifying the normalized Rx gain can be like: To set the Rx gain using a normalized value, you can use the ``--rx-gain`` option followed by the desired normalized gain value.
+For example:

     .. code-block:: bash

         PicoScenes "-d debug -i SDR_ID --mode logger --freq 2412 --plot --rx-gain 0.7"

     The ``--rx-gain 0.7`` specify a normalized Rx gain value of 0.7, *equivalent to the 0.7 of the hardware-supported maximum Rx gain*.

+    If value specified to ``--rx-gain`` is greater than 1, the value is considered to be the absolute gain; otherwise the normalized gain values.

     .. hint:: PicoScenes sets the Rx gain to 0.65 by default.

 #.
-Some SDR features automatic gain control (AGC), such as NI USRP B210.
-Users can enable the AGC by ``--agc`` option, like:
+Some SDR devices support automatic gain control (AGC), such as the NI USRP B210.
+To enable AGC, you can use the ``--agc`` option.
+For example:

     .. code-block:: bash

         PicoScenes "-d debug -i A_B210_SDR --mode logger --freq 2412 --plot --agc"

+    This command enables AGC for the SDR device with the ID A_B210_SDR.

 USRP injects Packets while QCA9300/IWL5300 NICs measure CSI (Difficulty Level: Easy)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~